thorenscientific/documentation/docs/solutions/reference-designs/ad-rpi-t1lpse-sl/index.rst

       :group: analog
       :show-user:

-      $git clone --depth 1 --branch kuiper-AD-RPI-T1LPSE-SL https://github.com/analogdevicesinc/adi-kuiper-gen
+      $git clone --depth 1 --branch kuiper-AD-RPI-T1LPSE-SL https://github.com/analogdevicesinc/kuiper
-      $cd adi-kuiper-gen
+      $cd kuiper
       $sudo ./build-docker.sh

-   For more details on building the image, please refer to the :external+adi-kuiper-gen:doc:`Quick Start<quick-start>`.
+   For more details on building the image, please refer to the :external+kuiper:doc:`Quick Start<quick-start>`.

-#. :external+adi-kuiper-gen:doc:`Write the built image to the micro-SD card and boot the Raspberry Pi<use-kuiper-image>`.
+#. :external+kuiper:doc:`Write the built image to the micro-SD card and boot the Raspberry Pi<use-kuiper-image>`.

 Configuring the Micro-SD Card
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^